Solomon1533/1dgk.github.io/resources.md

 title: Resources
 permalink: /resources/
 ---
-A collection of resources for learning skill related to cybersecurity.
+A collection of resources related to cybersecurity.

 Last updated 11 MAR 2024.